Bayern Munich's 10 best transfers of all time

 His excellent recovery pace helped when paired with Mats Hummels, and while the Lionel Messi incident will haunt him forever, it can't be argued how pivotal his rock solid impact has been on Bayern's team.

-After 25 trophies at the club, his contract expired in 2021, and he left as a free agent.
+After 25 trophies at the club, his contract expired in 2021, and he left as a free agent to join Lyon.

 Thiago - €25m (from Barcelona, 2013)

 It was seen as a coup when Bayern purchased Barcelona's Thiago for a fairly nominal fee back in 2013.

 For some reason, the Spain international was deemed surplus to requirements at Camp Nou which led to Bayern taking advantage to sign him.